Monaco polesitter Leclerc faces anxious wait over crash-damaged Ferrari - RFI

 Monaco (AFP)

-Charles Leclerc will start on pole for his home Monaco Grand Prix after setting the fastest time in qualifying Saturday despite crunching his Ferrari into a wall which could yet lead to a grid penalty depending on the extent of the damage.
+Charles Leclerc will start on pole for his home Monaco Grand Prix after setting the fastest time in qualifying Saturday despite crunching his Ferrari into a wall which could yet lead to a penalty removing him from the front of the grid.

-Red Bull's Max Verstappen will set off alongside the locally-born Leclerc on the front row of Formula One's iconic street race with world champion Lewis Hamilton in unfamiliar territory back on the fourth row.
+Red Bull's Max Verstappen will set off alongside the locally-born Leclerc on Sunday in the most iconic of all Formula One venues with world champion Lewis Hamilton down in unfamiliar territory on the fourth row.

-Qualifying was red flagged at the end after Leclerc's smash, depriving the likes of Hamilton and Verstappen a chance to better Leclerc's time with a flying lap.
+Qualifying was red-flagged towards the end of Q3 after Leclerc's smash, depriving the likes of Hamilton and Verstappen a chance to topple the man from Monaco's time of 1min 10.346sec with a flying lap.

+Leclerc may have learned to swim in the pool adjacent to the chicane where he crashed but his record on the streets he grew up in is pointless.#photo1

-Leclerc, who has a pointless record in his local race, admitted he was "worried" about a penalty for a change of gearbox.
+He admitted he was "worried" about a penalty for a change of gearbox but should take heart from this clear signal that his legendary F1 team has hauled itself out of a worrying slump.

 "It's a shame to finish in the wall, it doesn't feel the same but I'm incredibly happy about my lap.